 My youngest son does not have much interest in history so he picks what history topics he would like to study in our homeschool.
 He gets much more excited about history this way.
 This year, he wanted to spend some time learning about Native American tribes and I thought it would be helpful to share our Native American unit study with you!

-As I planned our study, I wanted to make sure that we learned about Native Americans in a way that was respectful to them and developed empathy for the challenges they have faced and continue to face.
+As I planned our unit study, I wanted to make sure that we learned about Native Americans in a way that was respectful to them and developed empathy for the challenges they have faced and continue to face.
 In other words, I wanted to break down some of the myths I learned as a student!
 I thought it would be best to learn about different major tribes and each of their cultures rather than learning about Native Americans as a whole.
-Did you know there are 562 federally recognized tribes?!
+Did you know there are 562 federally recognized Native American tribes?!

 You can even find what tribes are native to where you live with this Native Land locater.